natdosan/natdosan/README.md

 ## Additional Info:

 * I work in mainly in Python
-* 📫 How to reach me: natdosana@gmail.com
+* 📫 How to reach me: natdosan@berkeley.edu or nadelrosario@ucsd.edu
 * ⚡ Fun fact: I like music composition, Impressionism, video games, and food!